 Australia moves a step closer to new corporate criminal offence of failure to prevent bribery of foreign public officials by "associates."
 Do you know who your associates are and what they are doing?

 The Legal and Constitutional Affairs Legislation Committee has published its report recommending that the Crimes Legislation Amendment (Combatting Corporate Crimes) Bill 2019 (Cth) (the Bill) be passed by the Australian Senate.
-A copy of the report is available here.
+Download a copy of the report.

 The Bill would amend the Criminal Code 1995 (Cth) and Director of Public Prosecutions Act 1983 (Cth) and would bring Australia more in line with the regimes to combat corporate crime in the United Kingdom and other jurisdictions.

 - introduce a new offence of failure of a body corporate to prevent foreign bribery by an associate; and

 - implement a Commonwealth deferred prosecution agreement (DPA) scheme.